 © Sónia Godinho

-In 2022, she joined the “Mulheres de Coragem” program at the invitation of the President of the Portuguese Republic and at the same year she was distinguished by the Association of Women Entrepreneurs Europe/Africa in the Acting category; the Bantumen Powerlist distinguished her as one of the 100 most influential black personalities in Lusophony in 2021 and 2022.
+In 2022, at the invitation of the President of the Portuguese Republic, Marcelo Rebelo de Sousa, she joined the Mulheres de “Coragem” programme Women of Courage.
+In the same year she was recognised by the Association of European and African Women Entrepreneurs Europe/Africa in the Acting category; In 2021 and 2022, the Bantumen Powerlist distinguished Zia Soares as one of the 100 most influential black personalities in the Lusophone world.

-Daughter of an Angolan mother and Timorese father, she was born in Bié, Angola, in 1972, and she is based in Lisbon, Portugal.
-Zia Soares attended the Bachelor of Philosophy at the Faculdade de Letras da Universidade de Lisboa (Faculty of Arts and Humanities of the University of Lisbon) and the Master of Performing Arts at the Faculdade de Ciências Sociais e Humanas da Universidade Nova de Lisboa (Faculty of Social and Human Sciences of the Nova University of Lisbon).
-She worked in ballet and percussion with the National Ballet Company of Guinea-Bissau, in theater with the “Os Sátyros” a company from Brazil, and with Teatro Praga from Portugal, having been one of the founders of the company, where she developed projects as artistic director, director and actress.
-In 2018/2019 she created and directed the first performances produced and performed exclusively by black women in Portugal - Gestuário I, produced by INMUNE (The Institute for Black Women in Portugal); and Gestuário II, co-production INMUNE/ BoCA - Biennial of Contemporary Arts.
-She is the artistic director of Teatro GRIOT, a company .
+Zia Soares — the first Black woman to assume the artistic direction of a theatre company in Portugal — is the daughter of an Angolan mother and a Timorese father, born in Bié, Angola, in 1972.
+She studied Philosophy at the Faculdade de Letras da Universidade de Lisboa (Faculty of Arts and Humanities of the University of Lisbon) and attended the Master’s of Performing Arts at the Faculdade de Ciências Sociais e Humanas da Universidade Nova de Lisboa (Faculty of Social and Human Sciences of the Nova University of Lisbon).
+She trained and worked in ballet and percussion with the National Ballet Company of Guinea-Bissau, in circus arts with the Amsterdam Balloon Company (Netherlands).
+She was one of Teatro Praga´s founders were she worked as artistic director, director and actress.
+She created and directed the first performances in Portugal produced and performed exclusively by Black women — Gestuário I, produced by INMUNE (Institute of Black Women in Portugal), and Gestuário II, co-produced by INMUNE and BoCA – Biennial of Contemporary Arts.
+She has been the artistic director of Teatro GRIOT since its foundation.
+She is also co-founder of SOWING_ARTS, an organization founded by multidisciplinary artists, which promotes projects with a particular focus on the intersection of the arts with issues of intersectionality, botany, ecofeminism and agroecology, and science and technology.

 She teaches performing arts workshops in the Portuguese-speaking African countries (PALOP) and among black communities in the Lisbon metropolitan area, and is a frequent lecturer and guest speaker at various events organised by artistic and academic organisations.